 this stage of life, I have come to appreciate that underlying

 spirit of goodness in a song, in a story, in a meal did not just

 happen by chance but most likely developed from much

 thoughtfulness, in the energy between words, between notes of a

-song, between people.
-And I love the goodness and the emotional
+song, the heat between people.
+So I love the goodness and the

-a lot of baseball and some college hockey on television.
-Though I
+lot of baseball and some hockey on television.
+Though I once loved

 The six things I could never do without